preflighttech/preflight-tables/README.md

-search | No | Set to false to exclude content from search in Simple table (has no effect in Gql) value | No | Function to set value to something different that object[key], particularly for searching and sorting in Simple tables. hidden | No | Set to true to not display column.
+search | No | Set to false to exclude content from search in Simple table (has no effect in Gql) value | No | Function to set value to something different that object[key], particularly for searching and sorting in Simple tables. hidden | No | Set to true to not display column. cellStyle | No | object with custom cell styles. headerStyle | No | object with custom header styles.

 Sample column definition with all options: